tjk113/mupen64-rr-lua/README.md

 [comment]: <> (Second image has to be inline so another approach is used)

-This repository contains source code for continued development of Mupen64 - Nintendo 64 emulator with TAS support, and TASinput plugin.
+This repository contains the latest source code for continued development of Mupen64 - Nintendo 64 emulator with TAS support, and TASinput plugin.

 This version includes <a href="https://imgur.com/a/SA2CgEB" target="_blank">new Features such as: AVISplit, Reset recording, WiiVC and Backwards Compatibility</a> options all in one.